• Skip to primary navigation

 • Moroccan Stew with Kale

-The same delicious veggies are used to make this dish – broccoli, carrots, and cauliflower.
-I almost always have those on hand.
-But, you can add any kind you like.
+This dish uses the same delicious veggies—broccoli, carrots, and cauliflower.
+I almost always have those on hand, but you can add any kind you like.
 Even potatoes would be good.

 Divan Ingredients

-And, this dish is great left-over.
+This dish is great for leftovers.
 I served it with quinoa.
 The lovely cheesy color comes from roasted red peppers.

 Enjoy this easy dish with just a few steps

 This recipe is quite simple to accomplish.
-Start by steaming your veggies until crisp tender.
-While this is steaming and your oven is preheating you can start your cheese sauce.
+Start by steaming your veggies until crisp-tender.
+While they’re steaming and the oven is preheating you can start your cheese sauce.

 Veggies for Divan

-Make your cheese sauce by adding the beans, roasted red peppers, nutritional yest, lemon juice, tahini, mustard and spices to the blender.
+Make your cheese sauce by adding the beans, roasted red peppers, nutritional yeast, lemon juice, tahini, mustard, and spices to the blender.
 Blend until smooth.
-You can add a little bit of vegetable broth (tablespoon at a time) to reach the right consistency.
+To reach the right consistency, add a little bit of vegetable broth (tablespoon at a time).

 Add your steamed veggies to the prepared baking pan, then pour the “cheese” mixture on top.
 Cover with foil and bake for 30 minutes or so.
 This is perfect served with a side of quinoa or brown rice!